garden-io/garden/docs/reference/module-types/container.md

     # equivalent to root on the host.
 Defaults to false.
     privileged:

+    # Specify if containers in this module have TTY support enabled (which implies having stdin support enabled).
+    tty: false

     # POSIX capabilities to add to the running service's main container.
     addCapabilities: